LiorZ/hdac8_thesis/thesis.rst

 	:label:`cutoff` An **example** for a log(p-value) of KS test vs. Activity level plot created from simulation #2a (see table below). when using the cutoff from the X axis.
 Clearly, the best cutoff we can choose in this case is 0.34.

 ..

-..
-(DONE) ORA: maybe mention #2a instead of #2 in the figure legend (or at least make it clear to the reader what he has to look for in Table 12, if he does not remember that 2a is equal to 2… %

 	This table summarizes the simulations we performed on the whole training set, each of the columns describe a different aspect of the parameter set used.